 How to Inspect a Service Panel

 A service panel should be located where adults can get to it easily but children can't.
 Any exposed cables leading to it should be firmly attached to the wall and clamped tightly to knockout holes in the panel.
-If there are any open holes, cover them with a knockout plug (available at hardware stores).
+If there are any open holes, cover them with a knockout plug ($2, The Home Depot).

 If a 14-gauge wire is connected to a 20-amp circuit breaker or fuse, replace the breaker or fuse with one that is 15 amps to prevent the wire from overheating.
 In most cases, a 20-amp fuse or breaker should connect to a 12-gauge wire; a 30-amp fuse or breaker should connect to a 10-gauge wire.

 Wires should run in a fairly orderly way around the perimeter of the panel.
 If you find a hopeless tangle, call in an electrician for an evaluation.
-Also call in a pro if you find melted or nicked wire insulation, any signs of fire, or extensive rust.
+You should also call in a pro if you find melted or nicked wire insulation, any signs of fire, or extensive rust.

-In an older home there's a good chance that new wiring has been added to a service panel.
-It may have been done by a pro, but it could be amateur work too, so check all the connections.
+In an older home, there's a good chance that new wiring has been added to a service panel.
+It might have been done by a pro, but it could be amateur work too, so check all the connections to ensure safety.